Kiwirish/Generative-Graphics---Squares/README.md

 # Etude 4

-My final working QuiltingBee program is within FinalQuiltingBee.py, which is a cleaned up version only containing code used in the final version.

-QuiltingBee.py contains tests and attempts with less layers to aid in my understanding prior to the recursion for arbitrary numbers of layers.
+The latest version of QuiltingBee is contained within QuiltingBeeNewApproach.py.

+Other files are previous versions with a different approach or missing bits.

 ### To compile, run and test my program:

- - Click 'run' in editor or enter the following into terminal:
+ - enter the following into terminal:
-      - *python3 FinalQuiltingBee.py*
+      - *python3 QuiltingBeeNewApproach.py* < input.txt

- - Then enter input lines into GUI box pop-up.
-Click 'Draw' to submit your input lines.